deton/formio-mapcomponent/README.md

 # formio-mapcomponent
-Custom input components using Leaflet Map for formio.js
+Custom components using Leaflet Map for formio.js

+* MapBoundingBox: Component to set bounding box on map using [leaflet-locationfilter](https://github.com/deton/leaflet-locationfilter).
+* MapDraw: Component to create polygon, point, etc. on map using leaflet-draw.